-I came across a recent, disturbing National Review cover-story by Charles C.W.
+I came across a recent, disturbing National Review cover story by Charles C.W.
 Cooke: “Smarter Than Thou.”
-It begins by attacking Neil DeGrasse Tyson as the “the fetish and totem of the extraordinarily puffed-up ‘nerd’ culture that has of late started to bloom across the United States.”
+It begins by attacking Neil DeGrasse Tyson as “the fetish and totem of the extraordinarily puffed-up ‘nerd’ culture that has of late started to bloom across the United States.”
 Other members of the nerd menace—all of whom don’t share the politics of the National Review—include:

 MSNBC’s Melissa Harris-Perry, Rachel Maddow, Steve Kornacki, and Chris Hayes; Vox’s Ezra Klein, Dylan Matthews, and Matt Yglesias; the sabermetrician Nate Silver; the economist Paul Krugman; the atheist Richard Dawkins; former vice president Al Gore; celebrity scientist Bill Nye; and, really, anybody who conforms to the Left’s social and moral precepts while wearing glasses and babbling about statistics.

 Cooke later says that “the nerds of MSNBC and beyond are not actually nerds—with scientific training and all that it entails—but the popular kids indulging in a fad.”
 First of all some of the people on this list do have serious scientific training.
 Krugman is a Nobel prize-winning economist and Dawkins is one of the most important living evolutionary biologists.
 (No matter what one thinks of his philosophy of religion.)
 But even if one isn’t a professional scientist there is nothing wrong and much right about accepting what the scientific experts say about their disciplines.
 We should generally defer to experts regarding scientific subjects about which we have little expertise.
 Why?
 Because they know a lot more about their subject matter than we do.